 To qualify you must:

 If you are on Illness Benefit or Invalidity Pension and want to do a FÁS training course, you do not go onto Partial Capacity Benefit.
 You apply to the Illness Benefit or Invalidity Pension section, as appropriate.
-You may get the training allowance as well as your normal social welfare payment.
+New entrants to FÁS training courses from 1 January 2014 will no longer get a FÁS training allowance but can continue to receive Invalidity Pension.

 If you want to do a Community Employment scheme you apply in the normal way.